Bachelor of Computer Science

 Overview

-In today’s data-driven digital world, cloud technologies are an area of significant business interest and their adoption and integration into business practices is growing at a rapid pace.
+In today’s data-driven digital world, cloud technologies are an area of significant business interest.
+Their adoption and integration into business practices is growing at a rapid pace.
 This minor focuses on providing you with the knowledge, skills and expertise required to construct solutions using virtualisation, enterprise networks, system security and cloud infrastructure.

 Units